Aswin008/Aswin008/README.md

 <div align="center">

- 🔭 I’m currently working on **a prediction problem for a retail companies dataset!**
+ 🔭 I’m currently working on **a inventory prediction problem for a big retail company!**

  🌱 I’m currently learning **AWS, Observational dataset testing, Unsupervised Machine Learning**

- 💬 Ask me about **Regression, Statistics, A/B Testing, MongoDB... or anything related to data science!**
+ 💬 Ask me about **Regression, Statistics, A/B Testing, Database Management... or anything related to data science!**

  ⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**